AhmedSMG/CodingDojo/week13/prop.md

 ## Goals:
 > 1. Get the historical data of the market
+>   a.
+Collect all available tickets listed on the Nasdaq
+>   b.
+Download historical data from yfinance library
 > 2. Clean the data
+>   a.
+Drop securities where listed after 2005 or data not available
+>   b.
+Drop records where there is missing data
-> 3. Test different optimization methods
+> 3. Test different optimization methods(we may use Riskfolio-Lib)
 >     1. Equally weighted
 >     2. Top 5 Market Captial security from each sector
 >     3. Maximize Sharpe ratio
 >     4. Minimize the variance
 >     5. Risk Parity
 >     6. K-means Clustering
+> 4. Different metrics will be used to evaluate the portfolio performance
+>   a.
+Volatility
+>   b.
+Sharpe Ratio
+>   c.
+Absolute Return

-> 4. Backtesting
+>   d.
+CAGR
+>   e.
+Sortino ratio
+>   f.
+Maximum drawdown

 # Presentation Time Estimate: